dlt-hub/dlt/README.md

 In the real world, the data analyst needs to solve problems end to end, including loading.

 Currently, there are no simple frameworks to achieve this, but only clunky applications that need engineering and devops expertise to run, install, manage and scale.
-The reason for this is often an artificial monetisation insert (open source but pay to manage).

 DLT aims to simplify pipeline building, making it easier and faster to build low-maintenance pipelines with evolving schemas.